MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 | Review impact before scheduling version trim job.<br> <br> Compare different trimming modes for desired savings and acceptable impact. | Analyze and Trim (2-Step Trimming Workflow)  | The 2-step trim workflow allows you to assess the impact of version trimming prior to scheduling the trim job. <br> <br> You will be able to generate a version storage use report, compare the storage savings and user impact of different trimming modes like Manual Count or Expiration limits, Automatic or other custom trimming logic, apply a desired trimming mode on the report and finally queue the job to trim versions. <br> <br> **Trimming Modes supported:** <br> <br> <li> Manual Expiration <br> <li> Manual Count <br> <li> Automatic <br> <li> Custom  |
 | Trim versions without analyzing impact. | Batch Trim (1-Step Trimming Workflow) |Batch trim workflow allows you purge versions older than specified period.
 Use the 1-step trim workflow only if you are comfortable with directly applying the trimming and do not need to review impact before committing to the trim job. <br> <br> **Trimming Modes supported:** <br> <br> <li> Manual Expiration |

+The following sections describe the different trimming methods:

-**Analyse and trim (2-step version trimming method)**
+### Analyse and trim (2-step version trimming method)

 Trimming existing versions is performed in the following sequence of steps:

 **Step 1: Generate a Version Storage Use report for a Site or Library** to create an input file needed for scheduling the version trim job.
 This report can also be applied to gain key insights on the impact of applying different trimming settings.
 For trimming workflow, this report serves the purpose of an input file needed to schedule version trim job.

-**Step 2: Set trimming mode** by applying one of the following trimming modes to the version storage report csv file.
-Once the report is generated you can analyze the user and storage savings impact of applying the trim.
+**Step 2: Run ‘What-If’ analysis** to preview the changes and analyze the user and storage savings impact of applying one of the trimming modes to the version storage report csv file.

-- **Manual Expiration:** Sets the target expiration date on versions based on the specified value.

-- **Manual Count Limit:** Sets the target expiration date on oldest versions exceeding specified count limit to be deleted right away.

-- **Automatic:** Sets the target expiration date based on the Automatic logic.

-- **Custom:** You can update the target expiration date by manually editing the csv file.

-**Step 3: Schedule a job** to trim versions for your Sites or Libraries.
+**Step 3: Set the desired trimming mode and Schedule a job** to trim versions for your Sites or Libraries.

 > [!IMPORTANT]
 > - You need to be a Site Administrator of the site to generate reports and trim versions from document libraries in a site.
 > - Depending on the size of the Site or Library, the job can take a few days to complete.
 Check the progress of the job until the status shows "completed".

-**Batch trim older versions (1-step trimming method)**
+### Batch trim older versions (1-step trimming method)

-The batch trim method allows you to schedule a job to asynchronously delete versions older than the specified number of days.
-This workflow will allow you to only store versions created within a specified period.
+The 1-step batch trim method skips the analysis phase allowing you to directly schedule a trim job to delete versions matching the specified criteria.
+This trimming workflow only supports the ‘Manual Expiration’ trim mode that allows you to store versions created within a specified period by scheduling a job to asynchronously delete versions older than the specified number of days.

+Here is the sequence of steps for this method:

 1. **Prepare to trim:** Determine the desired scope for version deletion - You can delete old file versions for all document libraries in a site or for a specific document library.
 Determine the minimum age (in days) for the file versions you want to delete.
 For example, on May 1, 2023, if you choose to delete file versions that are at least 30 days old, then the versions snapshotted before April 1, 2023 (your target date), will be deleted.